 Some departments will accept applicants as young as 18, while others require that they've reached their 21st birthday.

 Be Ready to Pass a Law Enforcement Background Check

-Before you even consider applying for a job as a police officer, you should evaluate your past behaviors and associations to make sure there aren't any skeletons in your closet that could keep you from ever getting hired.
+Evaluate your past behaviors and associations before you even consider applying for a job as a police officer.
+Make sure there aren't any skeletons in your closet that could prevent you from being hired.

-Okay, so we've all seen pictures of overweight police officers.
-But regardless of whether a police department enforces fitness standards after you get hired, you can bet they'll have weight and fitness standards during the hiring process.
+We've all seen pictures of overweight police officers, but even if a police department doesn't enforce fitness standards after you get hired, you can bet it will have weight and fitness standards in place for the hiring process.

-Usually, police departments use one of two types of tests: a physical abilities test or a physical fitness assessment.
+Police departments typically use one of two types of tests: a physical abilities test or a physical fitness assessment.
 The best way to prepare for both is to do exercises that build up both your physical strength and your cardiovascular abilities.
-Regardless, consult with your doctor before you begin any fitness regimen, and start working toward getting in shape well before you apply for the job so you'll be ready whenever it comes time for the physical assessment.

-Far too many people never make it past the first application when they go for law enforcement careers because they leave too many omissions or make too many simple mistakes.
-I cannot emphasize enough how important it is to read and fill out your application thoroughly to make sure you don't end up in the "do not hire" pile before you even have a chance to show what you can offer.
+Far too many people never make it past the first application when they go for law enforcement careers because they leave too many omissions in their applications or they make too many simple mistakes.
+Read and fill out your application thoroughly to make sure you don't end up in the "do not hire" pile before you even have a chance to show what you can offer.

-No matter what people may think about law enforcement, you need to know going in that nothing about the police academy is easy.
-From your first day at the law enforcement academy to the last day of the field officer training program, you need to be studying your textbooks and reading up on laws and policies to make sure you know everything you possibly can about the job.
-If not, you'll run the risk of failing a test or washing out of FTO, leaving your career hopes and dreams behind.
+Nothing about the police academy is easy.
+From your first day at the academy to the last day of the field officer training program, you'll be studying your textbooks and reading up on laws and policies.
+The department wants to make sure that you know everything you possibly can know about the job.
+Academy training includes both classroom instruction and physical and strength training.